FrancescoAiello01/basic-react-practice/README.md

 This is a small, basic app I used when learning react
   - Free free to leverage in any way to aid your learning/development process

+Please keep in mind that the way things are implemented here aren't necessarily how they should be.
+Most components and files were built in a fairly unnecessarily modulated/complicated way to leverage different possible functions of react.

 ### How to use
 Clone the repository & change directory